Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 Cardiovascular Screening: Why ED Matters Beyond the Bedroom

-- Recent blood pressure reading -- Home, pharmacy, or family physician reading from the past 12 months.
+- Recent blood pressure reading -- Home, pharmacy, or family doctor reading from the past 12 months.

 - Lipid panel and HbA1c if available -- Cardiovascular and diabetic risk stratification.